minhhoccode111/minhhoccode111/README.md

 My name is Minh.

-A Vietnamese student who wanted to become a developer. 😆

-I kick-started my career in web development with [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript) and enhanced my journey with a lot of inspiration from [The Primeagen](https://youtu.be/1UXHsCT18wE?si=LPrc_wPtp0ky-QMW&t=70).
+I kick-started my career in web development with [The Odin Project Curriculum](https://www.theodinproject.com/paths/full-stack-javascript) and enhanced my craft with a lot of inspiration from [The Primeagen](https://youtu.be/1UXHsCT18wE?si=LPrc_wPtp0ky-QMW&t=70).

-It was really fun ( :
+It was really fun 😆

 <details>
 <summary><strong>My Toolkit</strong></summary>